-Giving constructive feedback to employees may seem like one of your most difficult tasks as a manager.
-Just thinking about it can conjure up images of emotional breakdowns and inflamed tempers.
-It doesn’t have to be this way.
-If you learn to give constructive feedback effectively, you can avoid the drama and instead have an insightful conversation with your employee about their performance, and how they can improve it.
+Giving constructive feedback to the people you manage may seem like one of your most difficult tasks as a manager.
+You may be worried about emotional breakdowns and inflamed tempers, but it doesn’t have to be this way.
+If you learn to give feedback effectively, you can avoid the drama and have an insightful conversation around performance, and how it can be improved.

-A common mistake managers often make is to focus constructive feedback on employees who need the most improvement.
-Failing to provide your top performers with feedback can actually jeopardize your retention rates.
-Your top performers may become frustrated if they feel they’re not getting advice on how to improve and develop further.
-Replacing high-level performers can cost your company 400% of their annual salary.
-If you don’t invest time into helping your top employees hone and broaden their skills, you might lose them to other opportunities that will better test their abilities.
+A common mistake managers make is to focus constructive feedback on those who need the most improvement.
+Failing to provide your top performers with feedback can actually jeopardize your retention rates, and replacing them can cost your company 400% of their annual salary.
+That’s why it’s important to invest in helping your top employees hone and broaden their skills.

-As a manager you’re responsible for ensuring that your employees are on the same track working towards a common goal.
-When there is little communication between you and your employees, they may drift off in different directions, prioritizing different objectives.
-Constructive feedback helps you to guide your team members in the same direction and clearly communicate what they should be working towards.
-Guidance and clear objectives will enable your team members to streamline and coordinate their efforts bringing everyone forward.
-If you avoid giving candid feedback to your employees, ultimately it will be harmful not only to the individual, but to the team as a whole.
+Regular constructive feedback helps guide everyone in the same direction and clearly communicate what they should be working towards.
+Clear guidance and objectives will enable your team members to streamline and coordinate their efforts for greater success.
+If you avoid giving candid feedback to your team it will do more harm than good both to the individuals, and to the team as a whole.

 How to give constructive feedback

-The first thing you should consider is location.
-Whether in your office, an empty meeting room or a coffee shop, the best way to give feedback is one-on-one.
-If you give your employee constructive criticism in front of others it can undermine their confidence and put them on the defensive.
-When asking your employee to meet with you, be sure to frame it in a way that doesn’t cause them to become nervous.
-In most employees’ minds, being asked to meet in private with their manager could flare warning signs about what’s to come, shedding a negative light on the conversation before it even starts.
+Whether in your office, an empty meeting room or a café, the best way to give feedback is face to face.
+Giving someone constructive feedback in front of others can undermine their confidence and put them on the defensive.
+When asking your direct report to meet you, be sure to frame it in a way that doesn’t make them nervous.

-Instead of saying, “can you come to my office so we can discuss your performance”, ask if you can catch up later to discuss their progress.
+Instead of saying “can you come by my office so we can discuss your performance”, ask if you can catch up later to discuss progress.
 Keeping your request informal and positive will make sure they feel more relaxed about the prospect of meeting up with you one-on-one.
 Read further on how to lead effective one-on-ones.

 2. Tone and Delivery

 Using the correct tone and delivery is the most important step to giving effective feedback.
-Keep in mind the following guidelines:
+Keep in mind the following:

 Balance your constructive feedback by leading the conversation with something they’re doing well.
-This will give them an example of what you’re expectations are and boost their confidence.
+This will give an example of what your expectations are.
 Make it clear you want to help them continue performing and developing these types of skills.
-Avoid using words like “but”, “however” and “although” to link your positive and constructive feedback.
-Saying, “I like the way you communicate with others but…” will signal to them that your positive feedback may not be sincere.

 Be clear and specific